Polygamy in Nigeria: Zamfara

+States where polygamy is not legally recognized

-Kwara State
+Kwara

 Since the introduction of Sharia law throughout northern Nigeria, various attempts have been made to implant Sharia law into the southern Kwara State, which would legalize polygamy.
 Polygamous unions are currently recognized under customary law throughout Nigeria, but lack numerous benefits in a Nigerian civil marriage.
 While civil marriage in Nigeria is monogamous, a dozen states and counting have implanted Sharia into their legal systems and thus are exempt.
 While the implanting of Sharia was unsuccessful, numerous Sharia courts were set up in Kwara State to serve for Muslim legal cases.
 Sharia has yet to be introduced to the entire state as the governing legal system.

-Lagos State
+Lagos

 Polygamous marriages are not permitted As of 2010 in Lagos State, which has Nigeria's most populous city, Lagos.
 Attempts to introduce Sharia law in Lagos State, thereby legalizing polygamy, have been made since early 2002, after a dozen of Nigeria's northern states established Sharia as the governing form of law for Muslims, but not non-Muslims, in these states.
 The city of Lagos currently has a Sharia court that pertains to civil and legal matters concerning Muslims in the city, though the state does not recognise its rulings as binding, much like the Sharia court in the United Kingdom.

-Nasarawa State
+Nasarawa

 Currently, Nasarawa State does not provide for polygamous marriages, though the status could possibly change.
 Since the legislation of Sharia law in a dozen of Nigeria's northern states, the debate of legislating Sharia in Nasarawa State soon entered the political arena, sparking both outrage and excitement from the residents of Nasarawa State.
 The introduction of such a measure failed, but was revived in mid July 2005.

 Supporters have vowed to continue their attempts to implant Sharia into the state.
 The state remains one of the few states in Nigeria's north that is not governed by Sharia Law, possibly due to the large Christian population.
 While Sharia law is currently not implanted, there is a Sharia court that operates in the state, though pertains to Muslims only.

-Oyo State
+Oyo

 Since May 2002, attempts have been made to implant Sharia law into the southern Oyo State, which would legalize polygamy.
 Polygamous unions are currently recognized under customary law throughout Nigeria, but lack numerous benefits in a Nigerian civil marriage.
 While civil marriage in Nigeria is monogamous, a dozen states have implanted Sharia into their legal systems and thus are exempt.
 While the implanting of Sharia was unsuccessful, numerous Sharia courts were set up in Oyo State to serve for Muslim legal cases.
 Sharia has yet to be introduced to the entire state as the governing legal system.

-Plateau State
+Plateau

 Plateau State currently does not recognize polygamous marriages under civil law.
 Efforts to introduce Sharia law in Plateau State have not been successful due to strong opposition by the largely Christian population.
 As of 2018, Sharia law has not been implanted into the state's legal codes.